Kcex-Referral-Code-2O0T2O/Register-with-Kcex-Referral-Code-2O0T2O/README.md

-# KCEX Referral Code 2O0T2O: Get $6,500 Bonus and 50% Fee Discount
+# KCEX Referral Code 2O0T2O: Active and Valid (2026)

 Welcome to the official repository for the **KCEX Referral Code 2O0T2O**.
 This guide provides the technical documentation and strategic steps to activate the maximum signup rewards on the KCEX Exchange for 2026.